 Over-voltage protection is located on the Interface and Control/Display boards.
 If a fault occurs that result in the charger output going to an excessively high output voltage, a high voltage shutdown is initiated.
-The high voltage shutdown trips the input breaker via the input breaker's shunt trip coil to turn the unit off.
+The high voltage shutdown trips the input breaker's shunt trip coil to turn the unit off.
 If the excessive high voltage condition persists, a second protection circuit, independent from the first, operates to trip the input breaker and to turn the triac on.

-The power rectifier converts the AC voltage from the transformer into a DC voltage.
-It consists of silicon diodes arranged in a half-wave circuit.
-The output of the rectifier is filtered and supplied to the battery and the load through the DC circuit breaker.
+The power rectifier converts the AC voltage from the transformer into DC voltage.
+It consists of silicon diodes arranged in a full-wave circuit.
+The output of this rectifier is filtered and supplied to the battery and the load through the DC circuit breaker.